|BILL OF HEALTH?

 Should Congress pass legislation regulating managed care?
 What responsibility do employers share in the current managed care problem?
 What are the benefits of managed care?
 Isn't the HMO debate really a debate over whether health-care should be affordable and accessible for all?
 Is there a better system for healthcare and if so, what is it?
-Elizabeth Lubi of Iowa City, IA, asks: We have heard all the negative aspects of managed care, but what about its benefits?
+Gus K. of Brooklyn, NY, asks: Is there a better system for healthcare and if so, what is it?

 Judy Waxman, director of government affairs at Families USA, responds: